 In Western societies, epidemiologic studies indicate a prevalence of urinary incontinence of 25 to 51 percent and even higher among nursing home patients (Buckley, 2010; Markland, 2011).
 This wide range is attributed to variations in research methodologies, population characteristics, and definitions of incontinence.
 As part of the 2005 to 2006 National Health and Nutrition Examination Survey (NHANES), a cross-sectional group of 1961 nonpregnant, noninstitutionalized women in the United States were questioned regarding pelvic floor disorders.
 Urinary incontinence characterized by participants as moderate to severe leakage was identified in 15.7 percent (Nygaard, 2008).
 However, current available data are limited by the fact that most women do not seek medical attention for this condition (Hunskaar, 2000).
 It is estimated that only one in four women will seek medical advice for incontinence, due to embarrassment, limited health care access, or poor screening by health care providers (Hagstad, 1985).

 Among ambulatory women with urinary incontinence, the most common type is SUI, which represents 29 to 75 percent of cases.
-Urgency urinary incontinence accounts for ...
+Urgency urinary incontinence ...